avhou/IM9506-AF/dataset/readme.md

 applies additional filtering to the fully downloaded sqlite DB and outputs a new sqlite DB. here, word boundaries and keyword matching is done.

+### remove hits that are definitely not relevant

+see dataset-llm

+run the filtering.py script on the filter hits database.   this will mark irrelevant hits as such and will create a table to store the translations of french and dutch hits.

+### translate hits to english

+see dataset-llm

+run the translate.py script on the database created in the previous step.  this will translate all hits to english and store them in the database.

+### summarize the english hits in keywords

+see dataset-llm

+run the chkbert.py script on the database created in the previous step.  this will summarize all english articles to 5 keywords and store them in the database.

 ## Reddit